I believe the problem

 My approach

-I work from a psychoanalytic foundation because I'm convinced most of our patterns have roots — and if we don't get to those, we're just pulling weeds.
+I work from an insight-oriented, psychoanalytic foundation because I'm convinced most of our patterns have roots — and if we don't get to those, we're just pulling weeds.
 You can yank the visible stuff all day, but if the root system stays intact, the same problems grow back in slightly different shapes.
 So before we rush to fix anything, we slow down enough to actually understand what we're working with.

 What you'll find in our sessions: curiosity, directness, and the occasional movie or book reference when it helps something land.
 I use humor — not to dodge the hard stuff, but because sometimes a well-placed line from The Office or a passage from a novel says what a textbook can't.
 Expect a real conversation, not a one-way mirror.
 I'll ask questions, push back gently when something doesn't add up, and stay with you when the moment calls for it.